 August 2nd, 2012

-RESEARCH PROJECTS SELECTEDOptimize Mobility, Preserve Infrastructure, Strengthen the Economy, by Catherine Higgins.
+RESEARCH PROJECTS SELECTEDOptimize Mobility, Preserve Infrastructure, by Catherine Higgins.

 Projects have been selected for funding from the 2012 UDOT Research Workshop held on May 10.